 - Must maintain a household for which, for more than one-half of the tax year, is the principal of abode of a qualifying individual who is a member of that household.

 The Master Tax Guide provides some guidance indicating that a married taxpayer will be considered unmarried and eligible for head of household status if the taxpayer’s spouse was not a member of the household for the last six months of the year and if the household is the principal place of abode of a child for whom the taxpayer is entitled to a dependency exemption.
 (2016 U. S. Master Tax Guide Section 173 page 142.)

 Check with your Tax Preparer

 Despite the Master Tax Guide’s delineation of what qualifies as “considered to be unmarried,” if you think that you might be eligible to file under this status, you should review your specific situation with your tax preparer, a CPA, or an enrolled agent versed in the subtleties of the Internal Revenue Code.
 And remember, marital status is not the only consideration in determining eligibility for this favorable status.

 The Right Advice Can Save You Money

 However, if having reviewed the above criteria, you conclude that you satisfy the basic requirements to qualify for Head of household status, the tax saving my well be worth the expense and effort of obtaining the expert advice to determine if you qualify for this favorable filing status.

 Tax and Divorce Assistance

-At DZMM, we provide both tax and family law representation.
+At Daley Zucker, LLC., we provide both tax and family law representation.
 Make certain you receive the advice you need so that you receive the benefits to which you are entitled.